liwzhi/RANE/README.md

 (1).
 Link prediction:

 run "RANE_multi_label_prediction.py" directly.
-Change the dataset through the data_set
+Change the dataset name to run different data_set

 There are three data-sets in submission: Facebook, Arxiv, PPI.

 (2). multi-labels classification:

 run "RANE_multi_label_prediction.py" directly.
-Change the dataset through the data_set
+Change the dataset name to run different data_set

 There are three data-sets in submission: PPI, wiki pos, Blog.

-Because the node label (index) of Blog is not sequence, using the "blog_data_evaluation.py" to do the evaluation.
+Because the node label (index) of Blog is not in sequence, using the "blog_data_evaluation.py" to do the evaluation.

 (3). nodes clustering